bintangrizqikhairullah/Borough-Taxi-Trip-Analysis/README.md

 # Green Borough Taxi Analysis

-Hi everyone, in this project, i will try to discover hidden pattern and insights from the NYC borough taxi trip data by performing data analysis, these findings can be used by taxi cab companies or even individual drivers to improve their profit or minimize operating cost.
+Hi everyone, in this project i will try to discover hidden pattern and insights from the NYC borough taxi trip data by performing data analysis, these findings can be used by taxi cab companies or even individual drivers to improve their profit or minimize operating cost.

 # Source Data
 <p align="center">